National security of Colombia: Internal threats

 Despite endemic violence stemming from left-wing guerrilla activity, paramilitary groups, and drug traffickers, constitutional order and institutional stability have prevailed.
 Nevertheless, the country’s political and social foundations have been undermined by the violence and corruption associated with the enormous wealth created by the drug cartels.
 Most Colombian government institutions have a reputation for inefficient, corrupt, and bureaucratic management, with the notable exceptions of the Central Bank, Ministry of Finance, and some other agencies responsible for economic policy formulation.

 Common crime is rampant and often carried out with impunity.
 Officially registered homicides in Colombia reached a historic record of 28,837 in 2002, but declined by 20 percent in 2003 to 23,013.
 Criminal bands specializing in kidnapping, extortion, and robbery target businesses and civilians.
 Guerrilla and paramilitary groups were responsible for about three quarters of kidnappings as of 2007.
 Police in Colombia say the number of people kidnapped fell 92% between 2000 and 2016.
 As of 2016, common criminals were the perpetrators of the overwhelming majority of kidnappings.
-By the year 2016, the number of kidnappings in Colombia had declined to 205 and it continues to decline.
+By the year 2016, the number of kidnappings in Colombia had declined to 205 and it has continued to decline.
 Colombia registered a homicide rate of 24.4 per 100,000 in 2016, the lowest since 1974.
 The 40-year low in murders came the same year that the Colombian government signed a peace agreement with the FARC.

 Activities by foreign terrorist or drug-trafficking groups in Colombia have been minimal, consisting mostly of criminal activities involving Maicao-based Hezbollah members or international crime groups, such as the Russian Mafia, which was last reported to have supplied the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia—FARC) with sophisticated weapons in 2000.
 In 1998 an Islamic terrorist was deported for engaging in illegal transactions with the FARC.

 In 2011, President Juan Manuel Santos launched a "Borders for Prosperity" plan to fight poverty and combat violence from illegal armed groups along Colombia's borders (including guerrillas, paramilitaries, and BACRIMs) through social and economic development, having spent as much as $32 million on infrastructure, education, agricultural development and governance by 2014.
 According to the International Crisis Group, the plan "appears to be having a positive impact, especially in marginalized communities with little or no state presence".